DataMa-Solutions/docs/core_app/new/journey/interface/journey_header.md

 ## Comparison

-DataMa Journey can be used with a comparison.
+Datama Journey can be used with a comparison.
 To activate this mode, select a dimension and the element you want to compare.
 Each graph and the comments will be in Compare mode, reflecting the difference of the elements you are comparing.

 <br>

 ## KPI

-In DataMa Journey, there is only one ratio to be defined to run the module.
+In Datama Journey, there is only one ratio to be defined to run the module.
 This ratio will be used to understand the performance (Numerator) and the volume (Denominator).